cu-mkp/edition-webpages/docs/research+resources/principles-encoding.md

 practical instructions.
 They made clear our recognition that encoding a text is an interpretive act, thus all tags and encoding principles were discussed, reviewed, and revised multiple times over the five years of creating *Secrets of Craft and Nature in Renaissance France*.
-They also set out the Project’s underlying goal as the effort to “achieve accurate and consistent markup of all three text versions of the manuscript.
+They also set out the Project’s underlying goal as the effort to "achieve accurate and consistent markup of all three text versions of the manuscript.
 This is a very detail-oriented endeavor, but will enable future users to analyze the text in ways we have not conceived.
 We seek to make possible new